[ legal ]

 We use cookies to authenticate your session (via NextAuth) and to remember your preferences.
 Authentication cookies are essential for the service to function.
 Analytics and advertising tools may set their own cookies only after you give consent — see section 5 below.

-If you mark a track as public, the following information may be visible to any visitor on MixReflect, including the Weekly Discover page, the 3D Discover experience, and the landing page:
+If you mark a track as public, the following information may be visible to any visitor on MixReflect in discovery sections of the site:

-Reviews and detailed feedback are never shown publicly.
-They are only visible to the track owner and the reviewer who wrote them.
+Score reports, reactions, and detailed feedback are never shown publicly unless you choose to share your report link.
 Listening behaviour data is only shown to the track owner in aggregate form.

 We share data with the following third parties only as needed to operate the service: